rajnandinimukherjee/hadrons_npr/README.md

 ../configure --with-hadrons=<Hadrons install prefix> (CPPFLAGS=-DMOBIUS) (CPPFLAGS=-DBICGSTAB)
 make
 ```
 by default the `WilsonExpClover` action and the `MixedPrecisionRBPrecCG` solver are used.
 These defaults can be altered by specifying `CPPFLAGS` as indicated above.
+For now the Möbius DWF fermion action and the `MixedPrecisionRBPrecBiCGSTAB` are available as alternatives.
+(Note that the DWF action only works with the standard CG solver)

 To execute the program run
 ``` bash